priv-kweihmann/oelint-adv/README.md

 If the run found issues, you will get each finding as a separate failing testcase.
 In the case nothing was found you will get a `synthetic` passing testcase

+### GitLab Code Quality

+Run with ``--outputformat=gitlab-codequality`` to get the output formatted as a [GitLab Code Quality report](https://docs.gitlab.com/ci/testing/code_quality/#code-quality-report-format).

+When running the linter in a GitLab CI job, the resulting output can be uploaded as an artifact of type [`reports:codequality`](https://docs.gitlab.com/ci/yaml/artifacts_reports/#artifactsreportscodequality).
+This will result in the findings being displayed in the Code Quality pages of pipelines and merge requests.

+The finding severities of this tool are mapped to the GitLab severities as follows:
+ - `info -> info`
+ - `warning -> minor`
+ - `error -> critical`

+The view will provide a link to the corresponding code location.
+Depending on the directory structure, using the `--relpaths` option is likely necessary for this to work because GitLab expects file paths to be relative to the repository root.

 ## Apply automatic fixing

 Some of the rules are capable of fixing the issues found automatically.